 Ocampo has danced with some of Chicago’s premiere dance companies as the Joel Hall Dancers, River North Chicago Dance Company and Gus Giordano Jazz Dance Chicago.
 Ocampo has served as school director of the Giordano Dance Center, as well as the director of Giordano II and the Giordano Merit Scholarship Program from 2000-2004.
 As a master jazz teacher, he has taught in Europe, Mexico, Canada, the Russian Republic and throughout the U.S. Eddy was also named as one of the best jazz dance teachers in the country by Dance Spirit Magazine and has been featured in Dance Magazine, Dance Spirit and Young Dancer Magazine, as well as numerous Chicago publications, including the Chicago Tribune, Chicago Magazine, The Sun Times and The Daily Herald.
 Ocampo is co-director of LEVELdance.

-A former company member of Giordano Jazz Dance Chicago, Perricelli has been teaching all levels of multiple dance disciplines since 1997, and is an accomplished performing artist, choreographer, and digital media producer.
+A former company member of Gus Giordano Jazz Dance Chicago, Perricelli has been teaching all levels of multiple dance disciplines since 1997, and is an accomplished performing artist, choreographer, and digital media producer.
 He has presented master classes around the world at conventions, universities, and schools for dance, and has assisted in choreographing, staging, and casting various dance-related projects.
-Perricelli’s credits include: Broadway tours of West Side Story, Footloose, and Radio City Christmas Spectacular, Lyric Opera of Chicago, Nike, McDonald’s, MGM, Jive Records, Nigel Lythgoe Productions, Motorola, Wrigley’s, Kohls, Captian Morgan, Malibu Carribean Rum, Dance Masters of America, Dance Educators of America, Joffrey Academy of Dance, Crunch!, Equinox Fitness, Chicago Museum of Contemporary Art, and Northwestern University.
+Perricelli’s credits include: Broadway tours of West Side Story, Footloose, and Radio City Christmas Spectacular, Lyric Opera of Chicago, Nike, McDonald’s, MGM, Jive Records, Nigel Lythgoe Productions, Motorola, Wrigley’s, Kohls, Captian Morgan, Malibu Carribean Rum, Dance Masters of America, Dance Educators of America, Gus Giordano Dance School, Joffrey Academy of Dance, Crunch!, Equinox Fitness, Chicago Museum of Contemporary Art, and Northwestern University.

 Peterson studied modern, ballet, jazz, and tap at the University of Nevada Las Vegas and has a BFA in dance.
 She has performed in Turks and Caicos, South Korea, and Germany.
 Peterson received a scholarship with the Gus Giordano Dance School to train.
 Growing up, Peterson trained at Jazz N Taps, in Pleasanton CA, where she studied all forms of dance but found a specific love for tap and quickly became a leader as well as an instructor in the tap department.
 Currently she is a performing apprentice for Piel Morena Contemporary Dance.
 Peterson is a passionate teacher and is an excellent tap, hip hop, and jazz teacher for all ages and levels.